ddmitov/perl-executing-browser/doc/SETTINGS.md

 --------------------------------------------------------------------------------

 ## Application Filename
 The executable binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
 It can take the name of the PEB-based application it is going to run.
-If log files are wanted, they will take the name of the binary file without the filename extension, whatever the name may be.
+If log files are wanted, they will take the name of the executable file without the filename extension, whatever the name may be.

 ## HTML Page API

-All local HTML page settings for PEB are stored in a single JavaScript object named ``pebSettings``.
+All local HTML page settings are stored in a single JavaScript object named ``pebSettings``.
 This name is mandatory and hard-coded in C++ code.
 If ``pebSettings`` JavaScript object is not found, no Perl scripts are started automatically, default labels are used for all context menus and JavaScript popup boxes and no warning is displayed for unsaved data in local HTML forms.

 ```javascript
 var pebSettings = {};